anxdpanic/plugin.video.twitch/README.md

 Thanks to all the people who contributed to this project:

 ccaspers, CDehning, Giacom, grocal, KlingOne, kokarn, Kr0nZ, Liquex, MrSprigster, stuross, ingwinlu, mCzolko, ha107642, G4RL1N, spiffomatic64

+This addon utilizes python-twitch [https://github.com/ingwinlu/python-twitch] (a project which derived from an early version of this addon and has grown to deserve recognition of its own).
+Thanks to ingwinlu for his continued work on the project.